azimuth-cloud/azimuth-config/docs/configuration/18-scheduling.md

 `clustertemplates.azimuth.stackhpc.com` and
 `clustertypes.caas.azimuth.stackhpc.com` resources for Kubernetes cluster templates, and CaaS cluster types respectively.
-It is not possible to set maximum lifetimes for individual apps inside a kubernetes cluster, only the cluster itself.
+It is not possible to set maximum lifetimes for individual apps inside a Kubernetes cluster, only the cluster itself.

 The annotations is the same for all platform types:

 - `scheduling.azimuth.stackhpc.com/max-lifetime-hours`
-  A an integer number of hours which will be the maximum lifetime for the platform.
+  An integer number of hours which will be the maximum lifetime for the platform.

 <!-- prettier-ignore-start -->
 !!! warning "No annotations means infinite lifetime"
-    If no scheduling are present, then that platform has no maximum lifetime.
+    If no scheduling annotations are present, then that platform has no maximum lifetime.
 <!-- prettier-ignore-end -->

 ## Built-in platform types

-`azimuth-ops` supports a number of variables that can be used to apply scheduling to the built-in platform types.
+`azimuth-ops` supports a number of variables that can be used to applies scheduling to the built-in platform types.

 The following variables allow default lifetimes to be set **for all built-in